Riemannian Denoising Model for Molecular Structure Optimization with Chemical Accuracy: Results

 \subsection{Noise-sampling on Riemannian manifold}

-To train DSM models, noisy structures are generated by perturbing the original structures with controlled noise.
-In conventional DSM methods, a noisy structure $x_t$ is generated by adding noise to the original structure $x_0$ as follows
+To train DMs, noisy structures are generated by perturbing the original structures with controlled noise.
+In the E-DM method, a noisy structure $\tilde{\mathbf{x}}_\sigma$ is generated by adding noise to the original structure $\mathbf{x}$ as follows: